Kurisu21/webeenthere/database.md

     password_hash VARCHAR(255) NOT NULL,
     session_token VARCHAR(255) NULL, -- NEW: Session Token Storage - Stores JWT tokens for active user sessions.
 Enables server-side session management and token revocation.
 NULL for users not currently logged in or using OAuth. profile_image LONGBLOB,
-    role ENUM('user', 'admin') DEFAULT 'user',
+    auth_provider ENUM('email', 'google') DEFAULT 'email', -- NEW: Auth Provider - Stores the authentication method used by the user ('email' for email/password users, 'google' for Google Auth0 users).
+This replaces the previous method of detecting Auth0 users by checking if profile_image is a URL, which was unreliable.
+Essential for features like password changes (only available for email users) and account management. role ENUM('user', 'admin') DEFAULT 'user',
     theme_mode ENUM('light', 'dark') DEFAULT 'light',
     is_verified BOOLEAN DEFAULT FALSE,